Roger Waters is the subject of a criminal investigation after wearing a Nazi uniform at his recent show in Berlin, Germany.

-While he faced no punishment in 1990, police are now investigating him over a German law that forbids the glorification of Nazis, including displaying swastikas, performing the Nazi salute, or wearing a Nazi uniform.
+While he faced no punishment in 1990, police invested him this year under a German law that forbids the glorification of Nazis, including displaying swastikas, performing the Nazi salute, or wearing a Nazi uniform.

 A show of Waters' was also protested in Frankfurt, Germany, by Jewish communities, who called him an "anti-Semite."
 City authorities demanded his show be cancelled, but a German court ruled while his performance uses “symbolism manifestly based on that of the National Socialist regime,” the musician’s work “did not glorify or relativize the crimes of the Nazis or identify with Nazi racist ideology.”

-Both the album and movie follow the story of a fictionalized rockstar, Pink, and the compounding factors in his life that eventually lead to a mental spiral.
+Both the album and movie versions of The Wall follow the story of a fictionalized rockstar, Pink, and the compounding factors in his life that eventually lead to a mental spiral.
 Not always literal, The Wall uses heavy imagery to address topics such as consumerism, toxic masculinity, the criminalization of youth culture, and Nazism.

 Roger Waters was born in England in 1943 — the height of World War II.
 His father was killed in the war, inspiring scenes in The Wall where a young Pink grapples with the loss of his own father in combat.
 The film version even opens with a harrowing sequence directly depicting his father being blown up by German bombs.